 The Head of Procurement oversees a company’s purchases.
 Earning between SG$112,000 to SG$320,000, the procurement head collaborates with the finance and logistics teams to set purchasing strategies and policies while meeting a company’s budgetary and other operational requirements.
-Aside from making profitable decisions, the procurement head also requires a combination of market research and management skills, and negotiation and communications skills.
+Aside from making profitable decisions, the procurement head also requires a combination of market research, management, negotiation and communications skills.
 (Check out these procurement job openings.)

 This role ensures that the company and its employees comply with legal requirements, industry regulations, internal policies and bylaws.
 As the future of work evolves in a globalised economy, managing bylaws and regulations become increasingly complex.
 The Head of Compliance, who will need to have vast knowledge about compliance in many countries in the region, can make up to SG$300,000.